 Fake tan seems to divide opinion amongst girls.
 While it is loved by many, there are also the few who would not contemplate using it.
 It has the benefit of hiding skin imperfections and gives a lovely healthy look, Viagra Online Without a Prescription but overused or applied incorrectly, and you result in looking like you haven’t showered in a while.

 Fake tan is at a high point at the moment; 5 bottles of Saint Tropez self tan are sold every single minute.
 But believe it or not, fake tan doesn’t have a particularly long history.
-Right up until the Viagra tablets 1920s, the big idea was that pale is beautiful.
+Right up until the Viagra without prescription sale 1920s, the big idea was that pale is beautiful.
 This was mainly because having a suntan was seen as being poor.
 In Ancient Rome, for example, the lady of the house would have had servants and slaves to do the errands.
 Heaven forbid that you would be outside doing this yourself, with the sun burning your precious skin.
 In short, being pale meant being wealthy.

 During the Second World War, enterprising women used tea bags to create a natural looking tan.
 To mimic the appearance of stockings however, a different method was used.
 Gravy granules gave just the right shade of colour and teamed with a line of black eyeliner up the back of each leg, stockings were successfully faked.